 Emails that threaten negative consequences should always be treated with suspicion.
 Another tactic is to use a sense of urgency to encourage, or even demand, immediate action in a bid to fluster the receiver.
 The scammer hopes that by reading the email in haste, the content might not be examined thoroughly so other inconsistencies associated with a phishing campaign may pass undetected.

 Leading on from the point above, if the email is asking for something to be done that is not the norm, then that too is an indicator that the message is potentially malicious.
-For example, if it claims to be from the IT team asking for a program to be installed, or a link to patch the PC followed, yet this type of activity is typically handled centrally, that’s a big clue not to follow the instructions.
+For example, if an email claims to be from the IT team asking for a program to be installed, or a link to patch the PC followed, yet this type of activity is typically handled centrally, that’s a big clue that you have received a phishing email and you should not to follow the instructions.

-While many phishing email examples will be stuffed with details designed to offer a false security, some phishing messages have also been sparse in information hoping to trade on their ambiguity.
-For example, a scammer that spoofs an email from Jane at a company that is regularly dealt with, has the vague message ‘here’s what you requested’ and an attachment titled ‘additional information’ hopes they’ll get lucky.
+While many phishing emails will be stuffed with details designed to offer a false security, some phishing messages have also been sparse in information hoping to trade on their ambiguity.
+For example, a scammer that spoofs an email from Jane at a company that is a preferred vendor emailing the company once or twice weekly, has the vague message ‘here’s what you requested’ and an attachment titled ‘additional information’ in hopes they’ll get lucky.

-One of the most sophisticated types of phishing email is when an attacker has created a fake landing page that recipients are directed by a link in an official looking email.
-The fake landing page will have a log in box or request that a payment is made to resolve an outstanding issue.
+One of the most sophisticated types of phishing emails is when an attacker has created a fake landing page that recipients are directed to by a link in an official looking email.
+The fake landing page will have a login box or request that a payment is made to resolve an outstanding issue.
 If the email was unexpected, recipients should visit the website from which the email has supposedly come by typing in the URL – rather than clicking on a link – to avoid entering their login credentials of the fake site or making a payment to the attacker.

 Identification is the first step in the battle against phishers.
-However chances are, if one employee is receiving phishing emails, others are as well.
-Organizations need to condition employees to report signs of a phishing email – it’s the old adage of “If you see something, say something,” to alert security or the incident response team.
+However chances are if one employee is receiving phishing emails, others are as well.
+Organizations need to promote phishing awareness and condition employees to report signs of a phishing email – it’s the old adage of “If you see something, say something,” to alert security or the incident response team.

 A complication of this is then sifting through the various reports to eliminate false positives.
-So, how to stop phishing emails?
-One method is to prioritize alerts received from users who have a history of positively identifying phishing attempts.
+So, how can an organization stop phishing emails and identify phishing attacks?
+One method is to prioritize alerts received from users who have a history of positively identifying phishing attacks.
 These employee-sourced, prioritized reports provide the incident response (IR) team and security operations analysts with the information needed to rapidly respond to potential phishing attacks and mitigate the risk from those that may fall prey to them.

 Train Your Workforce to Know How to Prevent Phishing

-A workforce that has been properly prepared to know how to prevent phishing by consistently spotting and reporting suspicious email activity is a critical foundation to any security program’s threat management strategy.
+Promoting phishing awareness can help ensure your workforce is aware of these 10 signs of phishing emails.
+A workforce that has been properly prepared to know how to prevent phishing by consistently spotting and reporting suspicious email activity is a critical foundation for any security program’s threat management strategy.
 Instead of the target, the workforce becomes cybercrime sentinels.